 - Review the pre-business requirements for Admission to the Business Program.
 Students who will complete admission requirements during this semester, and/or summer session or winter session, must apply for admission to the program by mid-semester.
 Applications are obtained online or in the Dean's Office.
 Students must apply and be admissible before they may register for future 300/400 level core and major courses.
-Late applications may not be processed until grades are posted at the end of the semester. - Applications are only accepted during Sem.
-I or II, not short terms (summer or winter sessions).
+Late applications may not be processed until grades are posted at the end of the semester. - Applications should be submitted during fall and spring, not short terms (summer or winter sessions).
 Students completing requirements over the short terms must plan ahead so that their applications are submitted in a timely way.